-This month there are signs of the approaching spring, with bulbs appearing and birds and wildlife waking up as light levels and temperatures increase.
-There’s plenty to do indoors this month in preparation for the season ahead.
+This month there are signs of the approaching spring, with bulbs appearing and birds and wildlife waking up as light levels.
+There’s plenty to do this month in preparation for the season ahead.
 Outdoors, the garden is coming to life again, and its time to prune shrubs, such as Wisteria.

 Sowing and planting:

 Continue to plant shrubs, trees, climbers, hedging plants and roses.
 Avoid planting roses in areas where roses were previously growing, otherwise new introductions may suffer from replant diseases.
 This occurs when a plant is replaced with the same type.
 For most plants this does not cause a problem, however, for others, most notably roses and others in the rose family the new plant fails to thrive or put on decent growth.
 The roots of the previous plant need only to have been in the soil for a few months for the problem to occur.